mathjax/MathJax-docs/web/webpack.rst

 You should change the ``custom: '.'`` line to point to the actual URL for your server.

-This example loads the ``tex-chtml.js`` combined compoinent, so the TeX input is already loaded when our extension is loaded.
+This example loads the ``tex-chtml.js`` combined component, so the TeX input is already loaded when our extension is loaded.
 If you are using ``startup.js`` instead, and including ``input/tex`` in the ``load`` array, you will need to tell MathJax that your extension